harryfinn/wordpress-skeleton/README.md

 to help generate and manage custom metaboxes within the WP admin.
 It is included within this project via submodule.

-To add CMB2 library to the project (this is not required when using this as a started framework), run the following command within the theme directory you wish to add the CMB2 library into:
+Should you ever need add CMB2 library to the project (this is not required when using this repo as a starter framework), run the following command within the relevant theme directory you wish to add the CMB2 library into:

 `git submodule add git@github.com:WebDevStudios/CMB2.git`